 When you come to Augusta, we'd think it's best to stay and play awhile.
 To help make your visit easier, we've rounded up 6 of our favorite things to do.

 We're located at the north end of Main Street and are a great starting point for your Augusta visit.
 Come into the shop, check out our Made in Montana offerings, pick up a piece of jewelry, made-right-here-in-Augusta soaps and snag a specialty coffee.

 2. Take a Drive

 From our location on Highway 287, Augusta is a great launching point for exploring the Rocky Mountain Front and there are gorgeous drives heading into the mountains from town.
 A few of our favorites: cruise out to Nylan Reservoir (which is great for kayaking, boating and fishing), head up the canyon to Gibson Dam (be sure to stop at Sun Canyon Lodge for a horseback trail ride or dinner), check out the Sun River Pictographs or cast a fishing line in the Sun River.

 3. Stroll Main Street

 What our Main Street lacks in length, it makes up for in cute shops and watering holes.
 Plan to park your car at one end of the street and walk through our business district.
-Along the way you'll find plenty of places to taste Montana (we're partial to the breakfasts and hand-scooped ice cream at Mel's Diner), meet locals and get a feel for our little town.
-Along the way, be sure to pop into our 117-year-old general store Allen's Manix or peruse antiques at the F.M.
+Along the way you'll find plenty of places to taste Montana (more on that below), meet locals and get a feel for our little town.
+Along the way, be sure to pop into our 118-year-old general store Allen's Manix or peruse antiques at the F.M.
 Mack, the forge or Ginger's year-round estate sale.